GrpeApple/rmtrash-termux/README.md

 rmtrash 1.14
 ============

-Move to trash in Termux, you need to create a Trash folder
+Move to trash in Termux

 Installation
 ------------

 Move the scriptfiles to ```/data/data/com.termux/files/usr/bin/```

 Requirements
 ------------

 Obviously Termux.

 Additional Notes
 ----------------

 Do note that this is in development, may cause bugs.
 Read the original repo for options.

 License & Copyright
 -------------------